winitzki/scall/tutorial/programming_dhall.md

 ```

 The constructors `ListT` and `ListTT` define lists whose elements have a hard-coded _kind_.
-To see how we could generalize to arbitrary kinds, compare the Church encoding of `ListInt` with that of a generic list.
+To see if we could generalize to arbitrary kinds, compare the Church encoding of `ListInt` with that of a generic list.
-The difference is that the hard-coded `Integer` type is replaced by a type parameter:
+The difference is that the hard-coded `Integer` type is replaced by an extra type parameter:

 ```dhall
 let ListInt = ∀(r : Type) → r → (Integer → r → r) → r